eralpship/web-dev-workshop/docs/error-handling-caching.md

 }
 ```

-Let's move `useWeatherConditions` hook into `WeatherForecast` and remove the unused `onClick` handler.
-It will not need `temperature` and other props neither because we can now get them from the query response so let's remove them.
+Let's move the `useWeatherConditions` hook into `WeatherForecast` and remove the unused `onClick` handler.
+It will not need `temperature` and other props either, because we can now get them from the query response so let's remove them:

 **src/components/WeatherForecastProps.tsx**

 ```diff
 +import useWeatherConditions from "../hooks/useWeatherConditions";
  import "./WeatherForecast.css";

  type WeatherForecastProps = {
    city: string;
 -  temperature: number | null;